About

 Specialty pharmacies have been around for over 20 years but are still little known.

-The Regroupement des pharmacies de médicaments de spécialité du Québec (the RPMSQ) was created to build visibility for its members’ specialty pharmacies, to promote best practices and to interface with various health care stakeholders in order to support patients who need specialty drugs and make sure they are getting the most out of their pharmacy services.RPMSQ members follow a code of conduct that reflects their commitment to their patients’ best interests.
+The Regroupement des pharmacies de médicaments de spécialité du Québec (the RPMSQ) was created to build visibility for its members’ specialty medication pharmacy practice, to promote best practices and to collaborate with various health care stakeholders in order to support patients who were prescribed a specialty medicine.
+RPMSQ members follow a code of conduct that reflects their commitment to patients’ best interests.
 Under the code, pharmacists are required to ensure that all patients served by their pharmacy agree to receive professional services and are aware of all their options so that they can make an informed decision.
 Pharmacists also commit to participate in patient support programs that comply with the laws and regulations in effect in Quebec, particularly when it comes to patients’ freedom of choice.

 Like many other similar organizations across North America, the RPMSQ strives to be an active partner in promoting pharmacy practices that meet the needs of patients who rely on specialty drugs.